alexhuynh0530/Movies-ETL/README.md

 ### Purpose

-This is an analysis using the data pipeline prorcess: ETL (extract, transform, load).
+This is an analysis using the data pipeline process: ETL (extract, transform, load).
 There are 2 data sources we use, a scrape of Wikipedia and rating data from MovieLens website using Kaggle data.
 We extract data from the two sources, transform it into one clean dataset, and then load into SQL.

 ## Results